 About that time Alex Adwon, with the Tulsa World’s editorial board, stopped by to say hello.
 Lengacher told Adwon his thoughts about a Rotary-sponsored awards program honoring athletes who are good citizens and asked if he thought the Tulsa World would be a supporter.
 Adwon liked the idea and suggested Lengacher discuss it with executive editor, Bob Haring.
 Haring agreed and suggested Lengacher contact the sports editor, Bill Connors.

 Lengacher presented the concept to the Rotary Club of Tulsa board, which readily agreed to host the event as a fundraiser.
 A small committee of volunteers was formed with Lengacher as chairman.
-Ron Butler, Steve Clark, Sue Maxwell, Scott Petty, Rod Reppe, Linda Tabor and Chuck Wilson met every week after work at the Lengacher’s home for six months to develop the first Iba Awards.
+Ron Butler, Steve Clark, Gene Martin, Sue Maxwell, Scott Petty, Rod Reppe, Linda Tabor and Chuck Wilson met every week after work at the Lengacher’s home for six months to develop the first Iba Awards.

 Scott Petty came up with the idea of naming the awards after Coach Henry P. Iba who had died in January 1993.
 Some committee members were concerned that naming the awards after an Oklahoman would limit its national potential, so they presented the concept to Connors who was well connected in the world of sports.
 Connors readily agreed naming the awards after Mr. Iba was an excellent choice since he was nationally recognized, well respected and was Coach of the Year in 1945 and 1946.
 Connors put Lengacher in touch with Coach Eddie Sutton, his friend since both were students at Oklahoma A&M (OSU).
 Coach Sutton agreed to help and set up a meeting with the Iba family to ask approval of using Mr. Iba’s name.
 Sutton also agreed to be the chairman of the advisory board and contacted several well-respected sports figures to be members.